Point of zero charge: Application in environmental geochemistry

-In the field of environmental science, adsorption is involved in many parts of technologies that can eliminate pollutants and governs the concentration of chemicals in soils and/or atmosphere.
-When studying pollutant degradation or the geochemical process, the pzc value related to adsorption has been examined.
-For example, natural and organic substrates including wood ash, sawdust, etc. are to be used as an adsorbent by eliminating harmful heavy metals like arsenic, cobalt, mercury ion and so forth in contaminated neutral drainage (CND), which is a passive reactor that could possible metal adsorption with low-cost materials.
+In the field of environmental science, adsorption is involved in many techniques that can eliminate pollutants and governs the concentration of chemicals in soils and/or atmosphere.
+When studying pollutant degradation or a sorption process, it is important to examine the pzc value related to adsorption.
+For example, natural and organic substrates including wood ash, sawdust, etc. are used as an adsorbent by eliminating harmful heavy metals like arsenic, cobalt, mercury ion and so forth in contaminated neutral drainage (CND), which is a passive reactor that could possible metal adsorption with low-cost materials.
 Therefore, the pzc values of the organic substrates were evaluated to optimize the selection of materials in CND.
 Another example is that the emission of nitrous acid, which controls the atmosphere's oxidative capacity.
 Different soil pH leads to the different surface charges of minerals so the emission of nitrous acid would be varied, further impacting on the biological cycle involved in the nitrous acid species.